-Pros: Nice chill café atmosphere, great juices, sells vegan beauty products and t-shirts, all high quality.
+Come for: Nice chill café atmosphere, great juices, sells vegan beauty products and t-shirts, all high quality.
 Three locations.

-Salt Lake is so vegan friendly that even places that aren’t 100% plant-based offer amazing vegan food.
-The options blew us away, from an authentic, entirely vegan Mexican buffet night to a pizza place that more than satisfied our thin-crust NYC-style pizza we’d been craving.
+These are great spots to go to with your non-vegan friends, or for particular items that are not available or done as well at the all-vegan spots.
+Salt Lake is so vegan-friendly that even places that aren’t 100% plant-based offer amazing vegan food and sometimes separate vegan menus.
+The options blew us away, from an authentic, entirely vegan Mexican buffet night to a pizza place that more than satisfied the craving for thin-crust NYC-style pizza.

 If you told us that there was a vegan buffet that served maybe half a dozen items, we’d be ecstatic.
 Now if that buffet turned out to be authentic homemade Mexican cuisine veganized by PETA’s famous Sexiest Vegan of 2015, Victor Ivan Barragan Razo aka The Solar Fire Ninja, with a selection of over two dozen items, we would need a word that means beyond ecstatic.
 And that’s what we found in SLC.

 Mi Ranchito has been around since the eighties, with frequent regulars forming the backbone of the clientele.
 The place is huge, with 3 dining areas: two on either side of the entrance, and an even larger room in the back.
 They offer traditional Mexican food, with buffets on weekends.
-The vegan buffet was born when Victor came along last autumn and suggested it.
-Under his guidance and direction, a new vegan menu has been born, including the Friday all vegan buffet.
+The vegan buffet was born when Victor came in autumn 2015 and suggested it.
+Under his guidance and direction, a new vegan menu was born, including the Friday all vegan buffet.
 So far the turnout has exceeded expectations.
 The owner has been very pleased too, as the vegan buffet is cheaper to produce than the regular version.
 Many Mexican meat dishes require hours of labor to prepare, and high-quality animal products don’t come cheap.
 With the money earned, they’ve been able to commission an artist to create murals and handcrafted chairs and tables.

 We cannot rave enough about the food here.
 If you think that buffet food can’t be high quality, you clearly haven’t tried this place.
 This is not Golden Corral or Chuck-o-Rama (seriously, who thought up that name?).
 There are three kinds of stir fry for fajitas (see the homemade tortillas), three kinds of enchiladas, two tamales, two types of rice, black beans, chips, salsa, GUACAMOLE, corn on the cob, fruit and a salad bar, all of which is fresh.
 They even have non-traditional (to Mexican cooking) items like maduros (fried sweet plantains), roasted potatoes, candied yams, and soups.
 There’s rice pudding, and they’ll also put out an additional dessert, like ice cream in a freshly baked cookie taco.